nonAlgebraic/modern-preact-starter/README.md

 ## Setup

 Just run `yarn install` (or `npm install`).
-This will also automatically run Snowpack to re-install all dependencies as ESM-importable files into `/web_modules`.
+This will also automatically run Snowpack to re-install all imported dependencies as ESM-importable files into `/public/web_modules`.

 ## Local development